SanjanaaD/DBMS-Hotel-Reservation-System/README.md

 # DBMS-Hotel-Reservation-System
 Resort and Hotel Management system which helps store data, maintain records and keep essential information stored in an organised manner.

+Our project is a Resort and Hotel Management system which helps store data, maintain records and keep essential information stored in an organised manner.
+As simple as this may sound, keeping track of all the data in a simple restaurant itself can by far be quite a tedious task.
+Extending the same to a resort and hotel makes it a much more messy task, as several otheraspects such as the rooms, restaurant, facilities, reservations etc. all add on to the complexity, therefore requiring a highly efficient database management system which allows vast amounts of data to be stored, processed, manipulated and retrieved.
+This further enables the Resort and Hotel to maintain basic standards and offer quality service to their customers.
+The front-end user will have at his service a robust user interface which would be intuitive and easy to use.
+It will provide a user friendly interface for data to be input and also manipulated and retrieved based on the situation and required parameters.
+The site administrator will have at his service a wide set of tools which help in sitedevelopment and maintenance.
+We will be using PyMySQL as our database managementsystem.
+PyMySQL is compatible with all major web servers.
+It is also free and open-source thus giving it an edge in terms of security.
+It is also proven to be faster than most other competing database clients.